qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 load and manage styles.

-A style stores any information set in the layer properties dialog to render or interact with the features (including symbology, labelling, action, diagram... settings).
+A style stores any information set in the layer properties dialog to render or interact with the features (including symbology, labeling, action, diagram... settings).
 Styles can be stored inside the project, in a file (``.qml`` or ``.sld``) or in a database (SpatiaLite, PostGIS...).
 Thanks to layer visibility manager, you can assign